Lake Wanaka Cruises - Environmental Policy

 - Minimising waste by evaluating operations and ensuring they are as efficient as possible.

-- Minimising emissions through maintenance and upgrades and efficient operation of vessels.
+- Minimising emissions through maintenance and upgrades and efficient operation of boats and vessels.

 - Preventing pollution to Lake Wanaka or its shorelines.